 Dinner Restaurants in the French Quarter

 That’s my itinerary for a day trip to New Orleans.
+If you have more time to explore, check out these recommendations for things to do in New Orleans.
 Whether it’s your first trip to New Orleans, or you have been several times like me, it will be fun!
 Have you visited New Orleans?
 What would you see if you only had one day in Nola?

 - If you are having weekday lunch at Commander’s Palace, make sure you make your reservations in advance.
 Order an entrée if you would like to partake in 25 cent martinis.